tejaswini972/ContosoTraders/README.md

 3. Image Search: Containerized app service.

 The workflow named Contoso-traders-infra-provisioning.yml will invoke the Bicep template that deploys the ACI app and AKS cluster.

+### MICROSERVICES

+Microservices are a popular architectural style for building applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.

 ![](https://raw.githubusercontent.com/microsoft/ContosoTraders/main/docs/architecture/contoso-traders-enhancements.drawio.png)